 Emphasis of Matters

-4. We invite attention to the following notes under Schedule 15A(C):
+4. We invite attention to the following notes to the standalone financial statements under Schedule 15A(C):

-b) Note No. 21 regarding, total additional contribution of ' 11,959.52 crore towards increase in family pension due to amendment in LIC (Employees) Pension Rules 1995, out of which, the Corporation had already provided an amount of ' 2,679.15 crore during the quarter ended September 30, 2023.
-Pursuant to the approval received by the Corporation during the quarter ended December 31, 2023, the remaining liability of ' 9,280.37 crore is being amortised over 20 quarters commencing from Q3 of the FY 2023-24 amounting to ' 464.02 crore per quarter.
-Accordingly, an amount of ' 464.02 crore has been charged to Revenue Account for the quarter ended March 31,2024.The balance amount of ' 8,352.33 crore shall be amortised over the subsequent quarters upto Q2 of the FY 2028-29.
+a) Note No. 20, wherein it is mentioned that pursuant to regulatory approval received by the Corporation, an amount of ' 9,280.37 crore pertaining to additional contribution due to increase in family pension is being amortised over 20 quarters commencing from Q3 of the FY 2023-24 amounting to ' 464.02 crore per quarter.
+Accordingly, an aggregate amount of ' 1,856.08 crore has been charged to Revenue Account over four quarters during the year ended March 31, 2025.The balance amount of ' 6,496.25 crore shall be amortised over the subsequent quarters upto Q2 of the FY 2028-29.

 Key Audit Matters